 Just because there is no blood trail does not mean a hog is not dead.
 Again unlike in a deer where the blood trail is almost immediate, in a hog, the blood trail can be missing.

-Secondly, hogs are covered in a hair, which acts as a sponge that absorbs blood.
+- Secondly, hogs are covered in hair, which acts as a sponge that absorbs the blood.

 Thus, do not be fooled by the lack of a blood trail.
 In most instances, you will not see blood until you get 30 to 50 yards of the hog.
 Also, keep your eyes on blood on the brush and not on the ground.